X-CASH-official/.github/CONTRIBUTING.md

 ## Code of Conduct

-The project is govered by the [X-Cash Foundation Code of Conduct](https://github.com/X-CASH-official/.github/blob/master/CODE_OF_CONDUCT.md).
+The project is governed by the [X-Cash Foundation Code of Conduct](https://github.com/X-CASH-official/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project team at [developers@xcash.foundation](mailto:developers@xcash.foundation).

 ## Before Getting Started

-When contributing to this repository, please first discuss the change you wish to make via issues, email to [developers@xcash.foundation](mailto:developers@xcash.foundation), or any other method with the owners of this repository before making a change.
+When contributing to any X-Cash Foundation repository, please first discuss the change you wish to make via issues, email to [developers@xcash.foundation](mailto:developers@xcash.foundation), or any other method with the owners of this repository before making a change.

 You are also expected to check the current and previously closed issue for duplicate before opening a new one.